TanmoyPanigrahi/Hollows/README.md

 The app consists of a start view, followed by a navigation view consisting of the prologue and the first chapter.
 I have used containers for partitioning off sections of the screen for a better overall feel, and the backgrounds set a dark theme.

 # Code
 The code is Hollows/Model and consists of a tree class for the story.
 It consists of StoryTree class, which is a binary tree and contains nodes of the Node class which contain the generic node info like references to parent nodes, child nodes, and the information to be displayed at their junction of the story.
-Each leaf - barring one which is the good ending - is a bad ending.
+All of the leaves - barring one which is the good ending - are a bad ending.